nosvagor/cogikyo/diatomi/script.md

 ## Intro

-My favorite questions are those that seem obvious at first glance, but closer inspection reveals that there is actually no clear answer.
-For example, this scene from Arrival demonstrates how even a simple question, from our perspective, can actually be quite complex:
+The best questions often appear simple, yet upon closer examination, tend to expose an underlying intricacy rich with potential wisdom.
+For example, this scene from Arrival demonstrates how even a straightforward question, from our perspective, can be quite nuanced:

 [The Nature of a Question Scene](https://youtu.be/9YJRtvamIjU?t=53)

-Okay, so returning to the initial question:

-> What is _the purpose_ of conversation?
+Okay, so returning to the initial question: what is _the purpose_ of conversation?

 Unlike the aliens in Arrival, I can probably assume that you understand what a question is, so we can skip over that part.
 However, is it actually safe to assume that you know what I mean when I'm asking about _the purpose_?

-What do I mean when I say _purpose_?
-At first, the answer seems clear: "purpose" means the underlying reason, objective or goal.
+At first, the answer seems clear: it means the underlying reason, objective or goal.

 Easy.
 Done.
-Video over because we all know the reason why we converse with one another, right?
+Video over... because we all know the reason why we converse with one another, right?
 It's simply to share what we are thinking? ...right?

-Well, not so fast.
-Purpose appears to be somewhat synonymous with "why."
+Well, not so fast, let's take a step back.
+First, _purpose_ appears to be somewhat synonymous with "why."
 That is, I could have easily asked, "Why do we engage in conversation?"

 However, the same problem arises: "well, what do you mean by _why_?"